jmcuadra2/Clouds_AI/README.md

 - Fast light pre-calculation and occlusions thanks to the NDT algorithm
 - Smooth 3D mesh clouds
 - GPGPU cloud dynamics and morphing by using CUDA parallel programming
-- Cloud fluid dynamics simulator using RNN with high performance
+- Cumuliform fluid dynamics simulator using RNN with high performance

 ## Authors